stfc/PSyclone/doc/getting_going.rst

 installation is performed (``--user`` flag to ``pip install``) then the location will be something like ``~/.local/share/psyclone/``.

-.. note:: if PSyclone is installed to a non-standard location (e.g. by specifying the ``--prefix=/some/path`` option to ``pip install``) then PSyclone will not be able to find the configuration file at execution time.
+.. warning:: if PSyclone is installed to a non-standard location (e.g. by specifying the ``--prefix=/some/path`` option to ``pip install``) then PSyclone will not be able to find the configuration file at execution time.
 There are two solutions to this: 1. copy the configuration file to a location where PSyclone will find it (see :ref:`configuration`) or 2. set the ``PSYCLONE_CONFIG`` environment variable to the full-path to the configuration file.

 See :ref:`configuration` for details of the settings contained within the config file.